 Use Budget Airlines

 This is probably the single most critical step in securing bargain airfares.
 While the major carriers do have special offers they are rarely rock bottom.
 Budget carriers are essentially aviation’s version of a packed bus, but in my book a few hours of discomfort more than makes up for the significant savings.
 Australia has two domestic budget carriers; Jetstar and Tiger.
+We recently flew to Launceston on Jetstar for a measly $55pp return.
 The USA has a few more such as Jet Blue and South West.
 Europe has a plethora but Ryan Air and Easy Jet dominate the scene.
 AirAsia, Scoot, and Cebu Pacific Air are options in Asia.
 Make a list of all the low cost airlines that service the area you want to travel to and follow them on social media to get the jump on any promotions they have.
 Low cost airlines do not always use the major airport, for example when traveling to Melbourne some Jetstar flights land in Avalon rather that Tullamarine and the cost of traveling into the city can far away any discount you gained.
 This is similar for Air Asia in Bangkok and Kuala Lumpur (KL), however these two examples are no where near as prohibitive as the first.
 Use Google maps to determine the location of the airport and make sure you are satisfied before booking.
 Also when you have a connection check how long the layover is.
 When I was hunting for bargain airfares to Vietnam the 13 hour layover in KL each way with Air Asia was a compromise too far.
 Remember a budget airline does not necessarily mean a reduction in safety standards, this tends to be determined by the local regulations rather than the cost of the seat.
 It’s interesting to note that of the worlds 10 worst aviation disasters only one was on a budget carrier.
 If safety is a concern for you check out the safety rating of over 400 airlines here before hitting the ‘book it now’ button.